Marcel Bascoulard: Character

 In addition to French, Bascoulard also spoke German, English, Swedish, and Russian.
 He was known for having a photographic memory.
 He owned several cats which he took care of.

 Death

 In 1978, Bascoulard was murdered by strangulation.
 His body was found in the vacant lot he had been living in Asnières-les-Bourges.
 23-year-old Jean-Claude Simon was convicted for the murder, although some believe he was wrongly accused.

 He is buried in the St. Lazare Cemetery in Bourges.

 Posthumous recognition

 Bascoulard's work has been shown extensively in Europe.
 He has had exhibitions at Musée d’art moderne et contemporain in Saint-Etienne, the Fort Institute of Photography in Warsaw, Halle Saint Pierre in Paris; the Musée de Grenoble, Grenoble, the Punta della Dogana in the Pinault Collection, Venice, and during the Rencontres de la Photographie in Arles, France.

-He was first shown in the United States in 2021, in the seminal exhibition Photo Brut at the American Folk Art Museum.
+He was first shown in the United States in 2021, in the seminal exhibition Photo Brut at the American Folk Art Museum, and again in 2026.

 In 1998, Bourges installed a bust of Bascoulard on a street named after him.